davemacdo/Composition-Curriculum/Composition Application.md

 	* scores (where applicable) should be bound, computer-engraved, performance-ready copies
 	* submit scores (not parts) in both digital and in hard copy to Dr. David MacDonald, PAC M230 directly or in the faculty mailboxes in the music building
 	* recordings of all works are *required*; live performance or rehearsal recordings preferred, computer realizations acceptable
-	* [Submit _recordings and score PDFs_ digitally here](https://www.dropbox.com/request/PGKYyJxSAnrO7E69dv8H).
+	* [Submit _recordings and score PDFs_ digitally here](https://www.dropbox.com/request/tpXbp68dm7vAe77a5Fei).
 Please do not email or submit your files another way.

-## Submission Deadline: Friday, April 1
+## Submission Deadline: Friday, April 14

-After submission, each student will schedule an interview with the composition faculty to discuss their portfolio.
-This will occur near the end of the semester.
+After the submission deadline, each student will schedule an interview with the composition faculty to discuss their portfolio.
+This will occur near the end of the semester, during or immediately following finals week.

 <!--break-->